 When choosing what soaps and shampoos to use, it's always best to stick to all-natural brands.
 Many children on the spectrum have sensitivities to certain dyes or chemicals that may be present in popular brands.
 This simple switch could be a crucial step in helping your child feel comfortable during bath time.

 Sensory overload during bath time can be a frustrating hurdle to overcome for a lot of parents.
-But, by putting these simple steps into practice, experimenting different options, and listening to feedback from your child, you can make bath time a breeze.
+But, by putting these simple steps into practice, experimenting with different options, and listening to feedback from your child, you can make bath time a breeze.

 Introducing the Neural Balance Parent Portal: